Skip to content

 What’s the difference between Private and Public tools?

-A Private tool is visible only to members of your organization who have been assigned access.
-It won’t appear in the marketplace and cannot be called by users outside your organization.
-A Public tool is listed in the marketplace and can be discovered and run by anyone.
-You choose the visibility when you publish.
-You can move a tool from Private to Public at any time, but going from Public back to Private may affect users who are already relying on it.
+A Private tool is visible only to members of your organization.
+It won’t appear in the marketplace.
+A Public tool is listed in the marketplace and can be run by anyone.
+You can move from Private to Public any time; going back can affect callers already using it.

 Can I change my organization name?

-Organization names appear in tool URLs and marketplace listings, so renaming one has downstream effects on any existing links or API references.
-If you need to change your organization name, contact support@rival.io - don’t create a new organization as a workaround.
+Organization names appear in tool URLs and marketplace listings, so renaming has downstream effects.
+Contact support@rival.io - don’t create a new organization as a workaround.

 How do I invite my team?